FEUP-ESOF-2020-21/open-cx-t6g4-the-five-engineers/docs/README.md

 * A list of sessions from that conference should be shown
 * Can create a new session from this screen
 * Can remove sessions, but a confirmation dialog should be shown

+Given that I have the app and I've logged in as an organizer .
+When I am managing an event.
+Then the app should allow me to view all the information about it and all its respective sessions providing me with the option to create and remove sessions.

 **Value and effort**.
   * Must Have